marianabritoazevedo/data-structure-ii/network_with_wikipedia/README.md

 __Closeness centrality__

+Here, the metric referring to closeness centrality is visible.
+The labels refer to values above 0.5, realizing that these nodes, in general, are also editions of previous world cups, but Rté Television stands out quite perceptibly.

 <p align="center">
   <img src="./img/closeness_centrality.png">
 </p>

 __Betweenness centrality__

+The third metric is betweenness centrality.
+It is worth noting that, as the search for links from a root page on Wikipedia had a maximum depth equal to 1, this means that this metric had many null values.
+In the image, we can see the labels for the nodes with a value above 0.002 for this metric, also highlighting terms referring to the world cup.

 <p align="center">
   <img src="./img/betweenness_centrality.png">
 </p>

 __Eigenvector centrality__

+Finally, regarding the eigenvector centrality, the labels refer to nodes with a value above 0.9 for this metric.
+It is possible to notice that, in general, there is a significant amount of nodes with high values of eigenvector centrality.

 <p align="center">
   <img src="./img/eigenvector_centrality.png">